 Interest groups

-In Slovakia, democracy has been firmly anchored thanks to EU membership, and vibrant and influential pro-democratic civil society actors.
+In Slovakia, democracy has been firmly anchored thanks to EU membership, and there are vibrant and influential pro-democratic civil society actors.
 These actors, together with the media and democratic parties, have successfully countered and prevented the rise of non-democratic politicians to power.
 In this sense, Slovakia benefits from the legacy of fighting the authoritarian regime of Vladimír Mečiar, including sensitivity to restrictions on opposition rights and aversion to the concentration of executive power.
 The sudden political crisis after the murder of Ján Kuciak and his fiancée in 2018 fostered broad popular protests and movements in support of democratic values.

-In terms of political values, Slovakia remains split into two camps.
-Dissatisfaction with the working of democracy has declined slightly during the reviewed period.
-According to Eurobarometer Summer 2020, 54% of people in Slovakia were dissatisfied with democracy in the country, a drop from 58% in 2018, but still higher than the EU average (41%).
 Trust in the parliament and government remains low and is decreasing (28% and 29%, respectively).
 It is below the EU average.
-These attitudes were confirmed during the COVID-19 pandemic, as concerns over the state of democracy increased (FOCUS 2021).
+These attitudes were reinforced during the COVID-19 pandemic, as concerns over the state of democracy increased (FOCUS 2021).

 Approval of democracy

 Slovakian civil society is relatively well-differentiated and organized.
 Interest groups have a direct influence on policymaking.
-According to the Government Council for Non-Governmental Non-Profit Organization, over 64,000 organizations exist in Slovakia (see Q2.3).
+According to the Government Council for Non-Governmental Non-Profit Organizations, over 64,000 organizations exist in Slovakia (see Q2.3).
 Specific historical legacies (e.g., mistrust of strangers, a parochial political culture, social pessimism, and passivity) have for decades influenced social capital and created strong social networks between relatives and close friends.
-According to the European Quality of Life Survey 2016 and “Citizenship Empowerment” report in 2017, Slovakia has somewhat lower levels of interpersonal trust than neighboring Central European countries.
-Recent sociological findings show higher levels of general trust among people with post-material orientations and those with higher job security/satisfaction.
-Given the high levels of unemployment in the country until relatively recently, this partly explains lower levels of trust in Slovakia compared to the Czech Republic.
+According to the European Quality of Life Survey 2016 and the Citizenship Empowerment report in 2017, Slovakia has somewhat lower levels of interpersonal trust than neighboring Central European countries.
+The comparatively lower level of trust among Slovaks is also observed in more recent surveys, such as Eurobarometer 2020 and the European Social Survey 2020 (Wave 10).
+Although during the COVID-19 pandemic levels of interpersonal trust decreased further (most likely due to attitudes toward preventive measures and vaccines), a similar downward trend can be observed in many countries, not only in Slovakia.

 Social capital